tabaolan1987/tabaolan1987.github.io/source/_posts/2014-05-26-selenium-automation-framework-introduction.markdown

 Establish the developed libraries across the organization/project team/product team, i.e. publish the library and provide access rights.
 Utilities/components shared across the team.
 Usage of available libraries.
 Minimized effort for repeated regression cycle.

+###Class Diagram

+{% img /images/diagram.png%}

+What does this look like in code?
+How would we best accomplish this task?
+Well, that depends on what you are doing.
+For example, maybe you need to test 5 different types of projects, or maybe you need to test same page differently each time.
+Either way, as a coding standard, you should always design classes with a specific purpose.
+Anything that is shared should go into a base class for common functionality.